oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 ### EXMGR

 ### HR
 HR is the gruffy boi.
 He is the strongest one, and therefore has a pretty rough and tough personality.
+He is not a jock though, he doesn't exercise that much.

-He isn't the most welcoming, and is very iritable.
+He isn't the most welcoming, and is very irritable.
 HR is also quite unpleasant to interact with at times.
+He is also not that emotional, to the point where he doesn't let his emotions appear to others (like sadness cus boys are boys).
+Basically he is an unpleasant and emotionless person.

+HR might have some anger issues, but its not as bad as [Xeo](Xeo.md)'s (his anger issues is mild compared to Xeo's).
+He has a way to deal with them, unlike Xeo lashing out on people.
+HR would even punch walls or tables rather than punch somebody.
+HR would also try to exercise his anger away (though he doesn't exercise that much).
+HR, basically would do whatever he can to avoid taking his anger on somebody.

+Despite this, HR is not arrogant or a bully.
+He just keeps to himself.
+HR also does not like hurting others physically despite him being a gruff boi.
+He is not misogynistic like others mostly.

+A nice side of HR is that he is not nice at all.
+But HR believes in (some levels of) equality between gender.
+He likes treating male and females the same.
+He has one exception (hence why I said *some levels of equality*) is that he wouldn't hesitate to punch girls if they deserve it or just annoy him too much.

 ### PCR